solter/jenkinsCICD/infrastructure/README.md

 # Infrastructure directory
-This directory hosts the configuration for the infrastructure needed for this project.
+This directory hosts the configuration to set up the infrastructure for this project.

+## Ansible
+This contains the inventory file used to determine which EC2 instance acts as the controller vs agents, and hosts separate playbooks for building the agent and controller.